Fabxx/XBMC360/README.md

 then you can go into `System blade > Memory > File Explorer > Q: Drive > scripts` and execute the python scripts.

+Linux script showcase:

 https://github.com/Fabxx/Xbox-360-Blades-to-PC/assets/30447649/13c7ee34-70fd-40c2-840c-8a68d859125e

 https://github.com/Fabxx/Xbox-360-Blades-to-PC/assets/30447649/1c55ba55-25d1-423b-8d3b-c725c419a1ee

 # Controller Mappings

-enable debugging under System > System settings > Debugging in XBMC
+enable debugging under `System > System settings > Debugging` in XBMC

-now when you press a button on your controller in the XBMC.log file, located in C:\User\AppData\Roaming\XBMC, you will notice these log messages:
+now when you press a button on your controller, then in the `XBMC.log` file located in `C:\User\AppData\Roaming\XBMC`, you will notice these log messages:

 ```
 02:09:05 T:8784 M:4294967295   DEBUG: Joystick 0 button 1 Down
 02:09:05 T:8784 M:4294967295   DEBUG: Joystick 0 button 1 Up
 ```

+for d-pads the button is indicated as `hat`:

-gather all button IDs by pressing all buttons on controllers, then in the log file check the name of the detected controller, example in my case:
+first get all button IDs by pressing all buttons on controllers, you can write them down on a txt file along the pressed button name so you can remember.

+then in the log file check the name of the `detected controller`, example in my case:

 ```
 02:08:26 T:8784 M:4294967295  NOTICE: Enabled Joystick: Controller (XBOX 360 For Windows)